AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_ios.md

 {
     // You can implement subsequent settings in this callback.
 }
-// Call `addDelegate` to add a message listener.
+// Calls `addDelegate` to add a message listener.
 [[AgoraChatClient sharedClient].chatManager addDelegate:self delegateQueue:nil];
-// Call `removeDelegate` to remove the message listener.
+// Calls `removeDelegate` to remove the message listener.
 [[AgoraChatClient sharedClient].chatManager removeDelegate:self];
 ```